 Numbers vary by region, but DIY + refills nearly always win.

-- Two-for-one rule: Whenever you enter a room, take two things that don’t belong and put one thing away.
+- When you walk into a room, subtract two things that don't belong there and put one thing away.

-- Sunday Reset: Refill caddy, wash cloths, check supply list (castile, vinegar, baking soda, dishwasher powder, laundry detergent).
+- Refill any supplies you need in your caddy, wash your clothes, and check your supply list (castile, vinegar, baking soda, dishwasher powder, laundry detergent).

 Do I need to disinfect daily?